 Ah, van life and the vagabond experience.
 A dream come true!
 Think about it.
-You’re free to travel the province and pull up your stakes whenever you choose.
+You can travel the province and pull up your stakes whenever you choose.
 You could wake up one morning by the Rockies and settle that evening in Kamloops, Banff, Vancouver, or anywhere that pulls at your strings.
-What a great life indeed!
+What a great life, indeed!

 There’s really no right or wrong answer to that.
-But if you consider either of these increasingly popular and romantic living options, it’s important to look at a variety of factors – insurance included.
-Let’s look closer at the types of insurance you may need for van life vs tiny homes in BC, to help you decide if this is a route you’d like to explore.
+But if you consider either of these increasingly popular and romantic living options, it’s important to look at various factors – insurance included.
+Let’s look closer at the types of insurance you may need for van life vs. tiny homes in BC to help you decide if this is a route you’d like to explore.

 Van Life: A Closer Look

-Van life is exactly that.
-It’s when you live in a van, which is often an RV or a Do-It-Yourself van conversion, in which you take a normal van and ‘convert’ it to a livable space, complete with a kitchen, bathroom and/or any customizations you choose.
+Van life is precisely that.
+It’s when you live in a van, which is often an RV or a Do-It-Yourself van conversion, in which you take a standard van and ‘convert’ it to a livable space, complete with a kitchen, bathroom and any customizations you choose.

 The sky is truly the limit with van life and the many ways you can tailor your home-on-wheels, be it an RV or a custom van built to your specifications – and the same goes for the money you can spend.
 Here are some of the pros and cons: